lmitechnologies/Gadget_Inspection_Template/README.md

     - Rest base API that allows services to communicate with the database
   - API Gateway
     - Nginx web server that allows access to the database api
-  - Gadget App
+  - GadgetApp Backend
-    - Customizable HMI to control and view the system
+    - Back end service for the GadgetApp.
+A browser based HMI
-  - Nginx
+  - GadgetApp Frontend
-    - Web server to host the Gadget App
+    - Front end service for the GadgetApp.
+A browser based HMI.
+Reachable at port 80
   - Data Manager
     - Maintains the state of the system through file archival, file pruning, and database pruning
   - Data Broker
-    - ZMQ message broker allows fast communication between services
+    - ZMQ message broker allows fast communication between services Model Manager
+    - Manages state of models in GoFactory and locally.
+Allows users to pull pt files and convert them to engines
 - Inspection
   - Sensor
     - Retrieves images from a sensor and passes it along to the model pipeline.
 The gadget supports docker images for the Gocator, Dalsa, and AVT sensors.